Coronavirus disease 2019 (COVID-19) is a respiratory tract infection caused by a new coronavirus – SARS-CoV-2.

 It is recommended to wait at least 14 days since you first developed symptoms or were exposed to COVID-19.
 This is so the body has enough time to make the IgG antibodies that the test measures.

 If the test is taken prematurely before the 14 days; then it may result in a negative result even though it should be positive.
 You may want to repeat the test again if this is the case.

 How accurate is this test?

-The test is provided by our UKAS accredited laboratory on a CE marked antibody test machine.
+The test is provided by our UKAS accredited laboratory on a CE marked antibody test machine using the Abbott method.
 The test is 97.5% sensitive and 100% specific.

 How does it work?

 This test requires a small blood sample.
-You can either have a self-collection kit sent out through the post or have a nurse come to your house to take your blood.
+We'll send a private nurse to your house to take your sample.
 Results are normally available within 2 days of the sample being returned.

 Can I have a supervised test?

 If you wish our doctors to write a letter or certificate, you will need to have a validated test performed.
 You will need to book a consultation and perform the test whilst supervised by one of our doctors via a video consultation.
 Book an appointment here or get in touch with our customer service team by phoning 020 3637 8398.